The Ten Strongest Sources of Negotiation Power

 Always remember that if you are in a negotiation, it’s because the other side sees value in what you are offering.
 In other words, you have something they need or want.

-Understanding what the other side wants can give you significant power over the other side.
+Understanding what the other side wants can give you significant power.

-So often we go into a negotiation assuming we have little or no power or leverage in our negotiation.
+So often we go into a negotiation assuming we have little or no power or leverage.
 Don’t jump to that conclusion so quickly, and spend some time identifying why they would spend the time to negotiate with you.
 What value do you bring that they need?

-If what you are or what you provide is unique and different from everyone else in the industry, this can give you almost a monopoly status where you are able to call the shots on the terms to secure that uniqueness you bring.
+If what you provide is unique and different from everyone else in the industry, then this gives you tremendous leverage allowing you to call the shots on the terms of the agreement.

-But whatever that uniqueness is, it must be in demand.
-If your company is the only one that provides a certain product or service that is in demand, you can push harder for what you want
+But whatever your uniqueness is, it must be in demand.
+If your company is the only one that provides a certain product or service that is in demand, you can push harder for what you want.

 If you hold a higher position, level, rank, or seniority over the other party, this can grant you a level of authority over them.

 However, for position power to be effective, you must have earned respect and legitimacy from the other party.
-A fancy title doesn’t mean much if the other side sees you carry no influence inside your organization.
+A fancy title doesn’t mean much if the other side doesn’t believe you carry influence.